vechain/thor/docs/usage.md

   --name thor-node vechain/thor --network test
 ```

+Notes:

-_Do not forget to add the `--api-addr 0.0.0.0:8669` flag if you want other containers and/or hosts to have access to the
+- Add the `--api-addr 0.0.0.0:8669` flag if you want other containers and/or hosts to have access to the
 RESTful API. `Thor` binds to `localhost` by default and it will not accept requests outside the container itself without
 the flag._